-THIS IS PERFECTION:
+THIS IS PERFECTLY APPROPRIATE:

 5) In general, darker roofs look newer much longer than lighter roofs.
 Red tones tend to fade out quickly – keep this in mind especially in roofs with color variance.

 6) A good rule is, if you pull up to your house and notice the roof, you might have made a bad choice.
 Your roof should not be the star of your house, but a beautiful supporting role, aiding in the overall curb appeal of your property.
 This is, of course, unless you have designed your roof as a feature of your home, in which case, it should be the feature of the exterior.
-Like these:

 In conclusion, your roof is a very important investment and the choice you make is a long term one.
 (Most roofs should last 25 – 30 years.)
 Drive around your area and look at other homes that are similar in color and style to your home and take pictures and notes.
 Your roofing professional should be able to help you identify roofing products and colors that appeal to you and are best for your home’s style.